Well-posedness for the Cauchy problem of the Klein-Gordon-Zakharov system in 2D: Introduction

 The paper is organized as follows.
 In Section 2, we introduce some fundamental estimates and property of the solution spaces as preliminary.
-In Section 3, we show \eqref{goal-1-1} and \eqref{goal-2-1} with $\pm_1 =\pm_2$ which is easier case compared to $\pm_1 \not= \pm_2$.
-Lastly as Section 4, we prove \eqref{goal-1-1} and \eqref{goal-2-1} with $\pm_1 \not=\pm_2$, and complete the proof of Theorem \ref{nonlinearity-estimate}.
+In Section 3, we show \eqref{goal-1-1} and \eqref{goal-2-1} with $\pm_1 =\pm_2$ which is the easier case compared to $\pm_1 \not= \pm_2$.
+In Section 4, we prove \eqref{goal-1-1} and \eqref{goal-2-1} with $\pm_1 \not=\pm_2$, and complete the proof of Theorem \ref{nonlinearity-estimate}.
+Lastly as Section 5, we show the negative result, Theorem \ref{not-c2}.